pulsar-edit/documentation/docs/troubleshooting-pulsar/checking-for-errors-in-developer-tools.md

 ![Exception Notification](/img/atom/exception-notification.png)

 Not all errors are logged with a notification.
-So if you suspect you're experiencing an error, but there's no notification, you can also look for errors in the Console tab of the developer tools.
+So if you suspect you’re experiencing an error, but there’s no notification, you can also look for errors in the Console tab of the developer tools.
 To access the Console tab, press <kbd class="platform-linux platform-win">Ctrl+Shift+I</kbd> <kbd class="platform-mac">Alt+Cmd+I</kbd> to open developer tools and then click the Console tab:

 ![DevTools Error](/img/atom/devtools-error.png)